How to become a translator

-Interestingly, in the United Kingdom there is no official system for certified translation.
+Interestingly, in Great Britain, there is no official system for certified translation.
 Any agency can undertake such a task.
 The only requirement is that they must prepare a document that will vouch for source and target text consistency, containing contact details of the translator.

 Route no. 2 to become a translator – self-taught skills and knowledge

 Many language enthusiasts or experts in certain fields are probably wondering how to become a translator without proper education.
 First of all, it would be helpful to obtain a certificate confirming knowledge of a given language.
-What is also important is to get acquainted with everyday speech – it is especially advised to read books and press articles, listen to the news or try to translate something independently.
+It’s also important is to get acquainted with everyday speech – it is especially advised to read books and press articles, listen to the news or try to translate something by yourself.

 How to start your translation journey

-Although the need for translation is definitely large and constantly growing, it is relatively hard to distinguish yourself from the competition and ensure a constant flow of assignments.
-Since employers primarily take into account experience, it is worth the time to do apprenticeships and internships organised on good, transparent terms, or voluntary work – such effort, although it will not generate an immediate financial profit, will definitely pay off with many benefits in the future.
+Although the demand for translators is definitely large and constantly growing, it is relatively hard to distinguish yourself from the competition and ensure a constant flow of assignments.
+Since employers primarily take experience into account, it is worth doing voluntary work or apprenticeships and internships organised on good, transparent terms – while such an effort will not generate an immediate financial profit, it will definitely pay off in the future.
 You may contact an organisation called Translators without Borders, where translators and linguistic specialists provide their services for free, performing tasks that help entities working as charities, and for the sake of personal development.
 After translating a certain number of texts, volunteers receive a special certificate that will definitely be an extremely valuable addition to their resume and will open doors to further assignments.

 To sum up: how much we achieve is up to us and our determination.
-And even though there is no one clear path leading to becoming a translator, there are certain already walked on trails, thanks to which we are able to see a better view at the end of the road.
+And even though there is not one clear path leading to becoming a translator, there are certain already-walked-on trails, thanks to which we are able to see a better view at the end of the road.

 Are you curious about the translators working at locatheart?
 Read our article and find out who they are and what their job is!